 Start designing your own education.

-I hope this lifelong learning guide gives you some ideas to design your own education and make focused learning and educating yourself a bigger part of your weekly routine.
+I hope this lifelong learning guide gives you some ideas to design your own education and make the habits of focused lifelong learning and educating yourself a bigger part of your weekly routine.